ligato/docs/docs/user-guide/examples.md

 ---

-This folder contains several examples that illustrate various aspects of the VPP Agent's functionality.
+This [folder][vpp-agent-examples-folder] in the vpp-agent repo contains several examples that illustrate aspects of vpp-agent functionality.
 Each example is structured as an individual executable with its own `main.go` file.
 Each example focuses on a simple use case.

 !!! note
-    All examples use ETCD, GoVPP and Kafka.
-Please make sure there are running instances of ETCD, Kafka and VPP before running through an example.
+    All examples use etcd, GoVPP and Kafka.
+Please make sure there are running instances of etcd, Kafka and VPP before running through an example.
+The [quickstart guide][quickstart-guide] can guide you through a setup or use the [instructions][setup-instructions] below.

 Current examples: